-Significant changes are unfolding among American men, with Gen Z at the forefront.
+Significant changes are unfolding among American men, with Gen Z at the center of the trend.

-Here’s a closer look at why Gen Z men are embracing traditional values — and the far-reaching implications for politics, faith, and society.
+Here’s a closer look at why some Gen Z men are gravitating toward traditional institutions and values — and what it could mean for politics, faith, and society.

 Are Gen Z men really becoming more religious and conservative?

+Long-term data paints a clearer picture.
 In the U.S., the percentage of Gen Z men identifying as religiously unaffiliated has remained relatively stable over the past decade, staying around 35–36 percent, according to the nonprofit Public Religion Research Institute (PRRI).
 This suggests that this cohort isn’t increasingly moving away from religion, as has been the case with Americans at large in recent years.
 In contrast, the same survey found that the share of young women in the same age group identifying as unaffiliated has risen from 29 percent in 2013 to 40 percent in 2024, showing a clear shift away from organized religion among women.
+In other words, Gen Z men aren’t becoming dramatically more religious — young women are becoming much less so.

-This marks a major reversal of historical norms — not just here in the U.S., but globally.
-Social scientists have long argued that women are universally more religious than men across all societies, cultures, and faiths.
-PRRI CEO Melissa Deckman says there are a couple of reasons why women have historically been more religious than men, including social roles.
+This marks a striking reversal of historical norms — not just in the U.S., but globally.
+Social scientists have long found that women tend to be more religious than men across most societies and faith traditions.
+In a 2024 interview with Katie Couric Media, PRRI CEO Melissa Deckman said that gap has historically been shaped in part by social roles.

-“For most of American history, women didn’t really work much outside the home.
-Now, of course, there were always women who did — don’t get me wrong,” Deckman tells Katie Couric Media.
+"For most of American history, women didn’t really work much outside the home.
+Now, of course, there were always women who did — don’t get me wrong,” Deckman told us.
 “But generally speaking, the church provided a socially accepted space where women could take on leadership roles, organize, and be part of a larger community beyond the home.
-Churches have always relied on the unpaid labor of women.”
+Churches have always relied on the unpaid labor of women."

-Ryan Burge, a political scientist at Eastern Illinois University, points out that by some measures — like church attendance — young men may actually be more religious than young women.
-In 2024, 30 percent of men reported attending church weekly, compared to 27 percent of women, according to the nonprofit news site Religion Unplugged.
-This represents a reversal from 2000, when 47 percent of women and 38 percent of men attended weekly services.
+Ryan Burge, a political scientist at Eastern Illinois University, noted in a 2024 interview with Katie Couric Media that by some measures — such as church attendance — young men may actually be more religious than young women.
+About 30 percent of men reported attending church weekly, compared with 27 percent of women, according to data reported by the nonprofit news site Religion Unplugged.
+That marks a reversal from 2000, when 47 percent of women and 38 percent of men said they attended weekly services.

 What’s driving this shift among Gen Z men?